myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-07T14:19:30.851Z
 >
 > Responsive Web Design: one of the main reasons I don't prefer to implement screens...
 Implementing and testing responsive screens is really painstaking work, best luck! 👍

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-07T14:05:10.068Z
->
-> Just in case cc: @pfrazee.com

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-07T14:01:45.785Z
->
-> Maybe React is determining the UI from the screen width, and if this UI is correct, Route may not be working on different platforms 🤔

----
 <!-- MY-BSKY_TIMELINE:END -->